marcdanielglaban/RecyclingGame/README.md

 ## Technologies Used

-Python: The primary programming language.
+• Python: The primary programming language.

-Tkinter and ttkbootstrap: Provide the graphical user interface for the desktop application.
+• Tkinter : Used to create the graphical user interface of the recycling game.

-Random Module: Used for shuffling the list of trash items, adding an element of randomness to the game.
+• Random Module: Used for shuffling the list of trash items, adding an element of randomness to the game.

+• Messagebox Module (part of Tkinter): Utilized for displaying information windows, such as game results and bin contents.

 ## Screenshots of the Program